RainyCityCoder/periodic-table-json/README.md

 ## Forking

-Feel free to fork and utilize this code and data.
+Feel free to fork and utilize this code and data in accordance with the license.

 ## Contributing